Skip to content

 Option Type Default Description

-MaxAge duration 5m Maximum age of cache entries
+max_age duration 5m Maximum age of cache entries

-MaxSize int 1000 Maximum number of entries (LRU)
+max_size int 1000 Maximum number of entries (LRU)

-Disabled bool false Disable caching entirely
+disabled bool false Disable caching entirely

 Cache is invalidated when a file's modification time changes.